IBM/mas-tas-appconnect-flows/README.md

 ### 5. Create the Publish Channels for each integration

-  - Navigate to Integration -> Publish Channels and click on the blue plus button at the top of the page.
-Do this for each integration.
+  - Navigate to Integration -> Publish Channels
   - For Asset
-    1. Under the System name fill in PLUSTMXASSETInterface and in the Description fill in "ASSETS"
+    1. Search for 'MXASSETInterface' under the Publish Channel field.
+Click on the channel and from the left side of the screen select 'Duplicate Publish Channel'
-    2. Select 'MXASSET' under Object Structure which will populate the Object Structure Sub-Records table
+    2. Rename the channel PLUSTMXASSETInterface
     3. Click on 'Enable Event Listener' on the left side under More Actions
     4. Make sure Publish JSON and Retain MBO's are checked, the Operation should default to Publish and the Adapter should default to MAXIMO.
     5. Click 'Save Publish Channel' on the left under Common Actions
   - For Location
-    1. Under the System name fill in PLUSTMXOPERLOCInterface and in the Description fill in "OPERATION LOCATION"
+    1. Search for 'MXOPERLOCInterface' under the Publish Channel field.
+Click on the channel and from the left side of the screen select 'Duplicate Publish Channel'
-    2. Select 'MXOPERLOC' under Object Structure which will populate the Object Structure Sub-Records table
+    2. Rename the channel PLUSTMXOPERLOCInterface
     3. Click on 'Enable Event Listener' on the left side under More Actions
     4. Make sure Publish JSON and Retain MBO's are checked, the Operation should default to Publish and the Adapter should default to MAXIMO.
     5. Click 'Save Publish Channel' on the left under Common Actions
   - For Person
-    1. Under the System name fill in PLUSTMXPERSONInterface and in the Description fill in "PERSON"
+    1. Search for 'MXPERSONInterface' under the Publish Channel field.
+Click on the channel and from the left side of the screen select 'Duplicate Publish Channel'
-    2. Select 'MXPERSON' under Object Structure which will populate the Object Structure Sub-Records table
+    2. Rename the channel PLUSTMXPERSONInterface
     3. Click on 'Enable Event Listener' on the left side under More Actions
     4. Make sure Publish JSON and Retain MBO's are checked, the Operation should default to Publish and the Adapter should default to MAXIMO.
     5. Click 'Save Publish Channel' on the left under Common Actions